Azure-Samples/azure-javascript-labs/3-github-actions/README.md

 ## Test out your app!

-1. Back in VS Code, go to the App Service extension, and right click on your app service and click on "Browse Website".
+1. Back in VS Code, go to the App Service extension, and right click on your app service and click on "Browse Website" to see your site running.

-1. Next, test the GitHub Actions workflow you just made.
-Add the following lines of code to `views/index.hbs` on line 11 from GitHub
+1. Switch back to GitHub to test the GitHub Actions workflow you just made.
+Edit `views/index.hbs` using the GitHub editor and add the following lines of code on line 11

    ```html
    <div>